TylerTLai/TylerTLai.github.io/README.md

 ## Features

 - User is able to search for movies via TMDB api.
-- Mobile responsive
+- Mobile responsive [coming soon]

 ## Using React Movie Search

-- Clone this repo to your local machine `git clone (https://github.com/TylerTLai/film-findr.git)`
+- Clone this repo to your local machine `git clone (https://github.com/TylerTLai/film-findr-2.git)`
 - run `npm install` to install all dependencies
 - run `npm start` to start server
 - head to `http://localhost:3000` to see the app.